 - It is not the subject which matters but the translation of the subject into the abstraction of the surface by means of painting.
 Therefore I hardly need to abstract things, for each object is unreal enough already, so unreal that I can only make it real by means of painting.

-- Often, very often, I am alone.
-My studio in Amsterdam, an enormous old tobacco storeroom is again filled in my imagination with figures from the old days and from the new, like an ocean moved by storm and sun and always present in my thoughts.
+– Often, very often, I am alone.
+My studio in Amsterdam, (Beckmann lived in the heart of Amsterdam till 1946, because of Nazi threat, fh) an enormous old tobacco storeroom is again filled in my imagination with figures from the old days and from the new, like an ocean moved by storm and sun and always present in my thoughts.
 Then shapes become beings and seem comprehensible to me in the great void and uncertainty of the space which I call god.

 - All things come to me in black and white like virtue and crime.
 Yes, black and white are the two elements which concern me.
 It is my fortune, or misfortune, that I can see neither all in black nor all in white… …I cannot help realizing both, for only in the two, only in black and white, can I see God as a unity creating again and again a great and eternally changing terrestrial drama.